 We’re also creating the next big thing.
 The Engineering Entrepreneurs Program (EEP) has been educating and mentoring young entrepreneurs since 1993, and its graduates have started companies and brought new products and technologies to the marketplace.
 Since the program’s inception, EEP has helped more than 1,000 students become well-versed in marketing, business planning, financing, and other skills entrepreneurs need to be successful.

 We expose our undergraduates to research early in their academic careers.
 The opportunity to work alongside graduate students and professors inspires undergraduates to think beyond textbook facts and figures to tackle real-world problems.
-This way of thinking begins with events like our Freshman Engineering Design Day and continues through students’ capstone senior design projects.
+This way of thinking begins with events like our First Year Engineering Design Day and continues through students’ capstone senior design projects.

 The result: Our students are among the most job-ready in the country.
 A Wall Street Journal study ranked NC State 15th among the nation’s engineering schools by recruiters.
 Our NC State Engineering Career Fair, one of the largest events of its kind in the country, attracts thousands of students and hundreds of employers, including industry giants like Cisco and IBM, who hire more students from NC State than anywhere else.